benedictus-dev/files_lab_graphql/README.md

 <img src="/priv/static/images/individual_job_processing.png" alt="individual job example" title="individual job example"/>

 - **Creating a Single Job to Handle All Files(Batch Operation)**
   - **Though not implemented, a single job is created regardless of the number of files uploaded.
 This job is responsible for processing all the files listed in its arguments**
   - **A failure in processing one file can affect the entire job, potentially requiring all files to be reprocessed on retry**

-## File Ownership Management\*\*
+## File Management

+- **Uploaded files are deleted from the temporary directory after the request ends, causing Oban to encounter an {:error, :enoent} error when trying to access them.**

+  - **Impelement a global Agent (FileAgent) for File Handling that  starts in our application supervision tree**
-    -**Using `Plug.Upload.give_away/3` To Assign ownership of the given upload file to another process**
+  - **Using `Plug.Upload.give_away/3` we assign ownership of the given upload file to another process(FileAgent)**

-    -**Uploaded files are stored in a temporary directory and removed from that directory after the process that requested the file dies.**

-- **Global Agent for File Handling**:

-- **Persistence Agent**: An agent (FilesLabGraphql.FileAgent)

--**Secure and Managed File Transfer** Files are transferred from a temporary directory to a more permanent location (priv/static/uploads) where they are available for further use or distribution.
+ - **Files are retrieved from a temporary directory managed by our File Agent  to a more permanent location (priv/static/uploads) where they are available for further use or distribution.**

 ## Features to watch out For